yqsun91/deepWRF/README.md

 Here I provide the script I use on Stampede2

-a. script for installing required libraries on Stampede [install_libs.sh](https://github.com/yqsun91/deepWRF/blob/main/install_libs.sh)
+a. script for installing required libraries on Stampede2 [install_libs.sh](https://github.com/yqsun91/deepWRF/blob/main/install_libs.sh)

 b. script for configure and compile WRF on Stampede2